 Finally, finalize the styles and fonts you want to use, any bolding or special treatment, and the margins you want to standardize on.

-Publish your Standard Operating Procedure Template
+Publish Your Standard Operating Procedure Template

 Publish your SOP template on your local server.
 Now that it is published you will need to let everyone know that you have completed your Standard Operating Procedure Template that you want everyone in the company to use for every procedure that is written.
 That’s it.
 Standards speed up learning within various industry segments just like SOP Templates speed up learning what to write.
 Many business processes share the same characteristics.
 And while not all business processes are exactly the same, many are similar enough to learn from and model to write your own procedures for your business.